sparcit/espload/README.md

 ### Schema Template Functions

-KLoadGen provides an easy way for random data generation base on the field type.
+ESPLoad provides an easy way for random data generation base on the field type.

 #### Data Types